qgis/QGIS-Enhancement-Proposals/QEP-label-connectors.rst

 .. image:: connector_types.jpg

-To draw the connectors additional properties (aside X and Y position) are needed like:
+To actually draw the connectors, additional properties (aside X and Y position) are needed like:
 - style of the line (plain, dotted, dashed, etc.)
 - thickness of the line
 - color of the line